dodo47/SpikE/README.md

-# SpikE
+# SpikE: spike-based embeddings for multi-relational graph data

-SpikE: spike-based embeddings for multi-relational graph data
+Will be released soon.